marcomarinodev/local-storage-server/README.txt

 1)	Initial Makefile management with dynamic libraries
 2)	Configuration Server parsing by server itself
-3)	The server can handle multiple client requests with a fixed number of worker threadsaa
+3)	The server can handle multiple client requests with a fixed number of worker threads
-4)	Worker threads use a Queue data structure in mutual exclusion to manipulate the requestsa
+4)	Worker threads use a Queue data structure in mutual exclusion to manipulate the requests
 5)	A small helper was created to catch more arguments in an option (client side)